wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 #### Plugin API

-The plugin API needs to conform to the following protocol:
+The plugin API needs to conform to the `PluginType` protocol as declared in the following snippet:

 ```python
 from abc import abstractmethod